sumankm/GACD-Assignment/README.md

 So the main objective of this exercise is to convert the given messy data into tidy data.

+## Libraries Needed
+Only the dplyr package is needed for this script.

 ## How the Script Ingests Source Files and Conevrts Data into Tidy Format

 Basic description of the data files is given below.
+The CodeBook.md file gives much more details about the data and transformations.

 - README.txt: Introdoction of the Human Activity Recognition Using Smartphones Dataset.